One of my more prompt chapter updates. I hope y'all are still interested and still keep reading!

 "I have been so worried!"
 He told her as he finally released her face and stared into her kind gentle eyes.
 "I'm so relieved you're better."

-Danielle had felt that she had been very ill, however during her sickness she had not noticed she was so close to death as Henri implied.
+Danielle had felt that she had been very ill, however during her sickness she had not been aware she was so close to death as Henri implied.
 "As am I… it was that serious?"
 She asked.

 He took her hands in his, needing her lively touch.
 He nodded, "Yes, for awhile we were not sure you were going to pull through…"